-(Optional) All UPS modules shall be connected and tested at the system-specified capacity.
-Testing shall be done using load banks at both part-load and the full kW rating of the unit and the system.
-System operations such as startup, shutdown and transfers shall be demonstrated.
+- Before shipment, the manufacturer shall test the UPS fully and completely to ensure compliance with the specification. - The UPS shall be tested at the system-specified capacity.
+Testing shall be done using load banks at both part-load and the full kW rating of the unit and the system. - Operational discharge and recharge tests shall be performed to ensure guaranteed rated performance. - System operations such as startup, shutdown and transfers shall be demonstrated.

-A certified copy of test results shall be available for each system as indicated on the order.
+• A certified copy of test results shall be available for each system as indicated on the order.